Jackie O (radio host)

-Biography

-Radio
+Radio career

-Jackie O originally had no intentions to become a radio personality until meeting Phil O'Neil while he was the night host at the Gold Coast's Sea FM in early 1993.
-At the time, she had worked as an office girl and sandwich hand at a delicatessen.
-She moved to Canberra with O'Neil a few months later, after he accepted an offer to join FM104.7.
-After initial rejections by management to have her as his 'phone girl', they finally agreed, although no remuneration was offered.

-Soon after, O'Neil accepted an offer to join Triple M Adelaide but only on condition that Jackie was to be his co-host and it was at this time that she adopted the stage name "Jackie O".
-When the next survey result came out, the duo's ratings had doubled, easily beating their main rivals SAFM in the same time slot.
-After another ratings rise in the following survey, Phil and Jackie were snapped up by Fox FM in Melbourne.
-Soon after, their show was networked (Hot 30) after their move to 2Day FM in Sydney.

-The duo co-hosted a Network Ten music show called Ground Zero and the Hot 30 radio show during the late 1990s until the couple divorced and O'Neil relocated to the United Kingdom.
-Henderson's career on radio rose to new heights after she was partnered with "shock jock" Kyle Sandilands on the Today Network (broadcasting from Sydney station 2Day FM).
-The pair moved from drive time to breakfast at the beginning of 2005.
-They continued to host the countdown show The Hot Hits until August 2009.

-In addition to radio, TV and advertising appearances, Henderson has also done voice-over work for the animated movie Robots, voicing the character "Loretta Geargrinder" in the Australian release.

 In August 2013, Kyle and Jackie O announced that they would be moving from 2Day FM to KIIS 106.5FM.
 By March 2014 they had more than doubled the number of breakfast listeners at KiiS FM, with their show being the most popular FM show in Sydney with 532,000 listeners, while 2Day FM lost 242,000 listeners during the move.

 In 2018, Sandilands dared Jackie O to write and record a song in one day; the result, "Honey Money", written by Avalonia and produced by KIIS FM producer Kian Oliver (who also provided a rap), went to number one on the Australian iTunes chart (#13 on the ARIA Digital Sales chart, spending one week within the Top 50), with all proceeds being donated to Drought Angels, a charity set up to help drought-affected Australian farmers.
 The song was later removed due to a copyright infringement issue with the artwork, as Jackie O's face had been hastily Photoshopped onto that of Iggy Azalea's.
 Jackie O announced her intention to reupload the song for free.

+In November 2023, it was revealed the pair had signed a 10-year, A$200 million deal, a record for the Australian market; in other words, Kyle and Jackie O would each get a base salary of $10 million, plus bonus total stock options valued at $14 million.
+The pair also negotiated a clause that allows them to broadcast from anywhere on earth; additionally, the show will be syndicated in the Melbourne market, leading to the cancellation of the Jase & Lauren show by the end of 2023.